-If there are two or more employers at a work site, the employers may be required to work together to establish an HSC or designate an HS representative unless there is a prime contractor designated at the work site.
+If there are two or more employers at a work site, the employers may be required to work together to establish an HSC or designate an HS representative.
 Workers from any of the employers on site can be selected for these roles.

-If there are 20 or more regularly employed workers in total at the site, the employers must establish a work site HSC.

-- If there are five to 19 regularly employed workers in total at the site, the employers must designate a work site HS representative. - When there is a prime contractor at a work site, the prime contractor must establish a system to ensure compliance with occupational health and safety laws and employer-worker cooperation on health and safety.
+- If there are 20 or more regularly employed workers in total at the site, the employers must establish a work site HSC. - If there are five to 19 regularly employed workers in total at the site, the employers must designate a work site HS representative. - When there is a prime contractor at a work site, they must establish a system to ensure compliance with OHS laws and employer-worker cooperation on health and safety.
 The prime contractor must also designate a person to ensure cooperation and system implementation.
-An HSC or HS representative is not required. - Workers at a work site with a prime contractor can still access their employer-based HSC or HS representative if one exists.
+An HSC or HS representative is not required. - Workers at a work site with a prime contractor can still access their employer-based HSC or HS representative.